-To power the breakthrough device, Apple needed an operating system capable of supporting its new multi-touch interface.
-Steve Jobs insisted on building the operating system from the ground up, rather than relying on third-party technology.
+Apple needed an operating system capable of supporting its new multi-touch interface to power the breakthrough device.
+Steve Jobs insisted on building the operating system from the ground up rather than relying on third-party technology.
 And what Apple put together would become the foundation that Apple would build upon for nearly a decade in a half.

-The operating system was dubbed the iOS.
-And since 2007 it’s evolved into a powerhouse of a system, as Apple continuously stepped up the game releasing 12 subsequent releases (so far), continuously improving the interface and the phone’s vast set of features and capabilities.
+The operating system was dubbed iOS.
+And since 2007, it’s evolved into a powerhouse of a system, as Apple continuously stepped up the game releasing 12 subsequent releases (so far), continuously improving the interface and the phone’s vast set of features and capabilities.

-The genesis of the iOS first surfaced in supporting the iPhone on June 29th, 2007.
-It did not have a moniker nor a version at the time of launch.
+The genesis of iOS first surfaced in supporting the iPhone on June 29th, 2007.
+It did not have a moniker or a version at the launch time.
 The numbering schedule wouldn’t come into the picture until iOS 4.

 iPhone OS 2, July 2008

 The most significant of the changes that the iPhone OS 2 brought along with it was undoubtedly the introduction of the App Store.
-Now Apple was ready to support hundreds of third-party apps, with roughly 500 being included in the app store at the time of launch.
+Now Apple was ready to support hundreds of third-party apps, with roughly 500 being included in the app store at launch time.

-The second iPhone OS version had experienced 5 updates, which added hundreds of improvements and introduced features like walking directions and public transportation directions in its Maps app.
+The second iPhone OS version experienced five updates, adding hundreds of improvements and features like walking and public transportation directions in its Maps app.
 Additionally, iPhone OS 2 introduced podcasting support.